zenml-io/zenml/docs/book/component-gallery/step-operators/sagemaker.md

 ### Infrastructure Deployment

-A Sagemaker step operator can be deployed using our MLOps Stack Recipe directly from the CLI and without the need to go through a separate workflow involving stack recipes:
+A Sagemaker step operator can be deployed directly from the ZenML CLI:

 ```shell
 zenml orchestrator deploy sagemaker_step_operator --flavor=sagemaker ...